 Cryptocurrency Leverage Trading Explained

-Margin trading allows you to magnify your potential profits when the market goes in your favor.
+Leveraged trading allows you to magnify your potential profits when the market goes in your favor.
 However, it also increases your potential losses when the price of a cryptocurrency doesn’t perform as expected.

 Here is an example of margin trading in the crypto market.
 Let’s say you’re trading with a $5,000 account and with a 100:1 leverage ratio.
 This means you’ll have to allocate a margin that is equal to 1% of your desired position size.